telerik/maui-docs/controls/maskedentry/maskedentry-events.md

 	* `IsValid`&mdash;Indicates whether the new value is considered valid according to internal (mask, regex) and external (application) validation.
 	* `ValidationMessage`&mdash;Defines a validation message for the end user.

+>tip Events example can be found in the MaskedEntry/Events folder of the [SDK .NET MAUI Application]({%slug maui-demo-app%}).

 ## See Also

 - [Getting Started]({%slug maskedentry-getting-started%})